OUR 10 TIPS - FOR MORE FUN & WATER SAFETY

 8. The weather forecast

-Inform yourself about weather, waves, currents and wind forecasts.
-In thunderstorms and strong currents staying in the water is very dangerous.
+Inform yourself about weather, waves, currents, and wind forecasts.
+Avoid swimming during thunderstorms or strong currents.

 9. An inflatable buoyancy gives you more security